 At this point, the likelihood of being quite a ways off base from where the customer subject matter experts (SMEs) envisioned the solution to be is quite high.
 Now fast forward to deployment and what do you think happens when those end users start to use the system you’ve just implemented only to find that it’s functionality strays from what their needs are for the solution?
 Two words…customer dissatisfaction.

 The key is to spend as much time as is absolutely necessary to properly define requirements before ever moving forward with a design session.
 Forget what the schedule demands.
 Forget – to some degree – what the budget demands (because in the long-run you’ll save it back with well-defined requirements).
 Spend as much time as you need to on the Exploration phase and ensure that your customer has provided you with well-documented and well-defined business processes and requirements before ever signing off on the FDD.

 Only two things can happen with poorly defined requirements and they are both bad – either you come back to define the requirements in more detail later when you realize the problem thus costing the project extra time and dollars or you deploy a system that doesn’t give the customer what they want.

 It doesn’t matter who is to blame for the poor requirements, in the end it will be the customer who is unhappy and they’ll be unhappy with you…and your customer leadership will likely not be too happy either.
 The customer may not want to hear it early on in the project, but if it’s necessary to halt the project and go back to further define requirements, just do it.
 Both you and the customer will realize great benefits from the extra work.

-I have over 25 years of professional IT experience as a developer, manager, project manager, consultant and author.
-I've written more than 6,000 expert online articles, eBooks, white papers and video articles for clients worldwide.
-If you want me to write for your site, contact me.
+Brad has over 25 years of professional IT experience as a developer, manager, project manager, consultant and author.
+He has written more than 6,000 expert online articles, eBooks, white papers and video articles for clients worldwide.
+If you want Brad to write for your site, contact him.